 Patients in the intensive care unit or on medical/surgical floors who have exceeded their length of stay in a short-term acute care hospital and still require a high acuity level of care

 What are the benefits of referring to a long-term acute care hospital?

-The benefits to patients include briefer lengths of stay in the short-term acute care hospital, less patient recidivism and an increased rate of discharges home.
+The benefits to patients include reduced lengths of stay in the short-term acute care hospital, less patient readmissions and an increased rate of discharges home.
 LTACHs provide a safety net for the most vulnerable patients, assuring that a hospital level of care will be maintained when required.
 At the same time, LTACHs help short-term acute care hospitals realize financial and other operational benefits by permitting them to shorten their average lengths of stay and optimize patient access to emergency departments and intensive care units.